cmsb2g/B2GAnaFW/README.md

 ## Version

-This is a development branch of the B2G EDMNtuples to be used for 2016 Data and Spring16 MC
+This is a development branch of the B2G EDMNtuples to be used for 2016 re-reco (Runs2016B-G) and PromtReco (Run2016H) data, and the Summer16 MC

 ## Instructions